Bubobubobubobubo/sardine/README.md

 ## Debug

 Please provide feedback on the installation process!
 Everything is pretty new so I might not be able to anticipate how `Sardine` will run on your computer.
+I am discovering new bugs and corner-cases everyday, and I would love to fix them to get a stable release soon :)

+### Known bugs and issues

+* **[WINDOWS ONLY]**: `uvloop` doesn't work on Windows.
+Fortunately, you can still run `Sardine` but don't expect the tempo/BPM to be accurate.
+You will have to drastically slow down the clock for it to work (~20bpm is a safe value)!
+This might be linked to a different implementation of `asyncio` on Windows.

 ## Usage